 The Welcome comes with an 8GB, class-10 micro SD card, but can handle cards with up to 32 GB of storage.
 Once the memory card is full, the oldest videos will be recorded over first, hence the need for additional SD cards.
 This way, you won't lose last year's Thanksgiving tryptophan naps or pet-trick outtakes.

 However, whether you are recording or not, if the Welcome is powered on, it will take a screenshot each time it sees a face or detects motion.
-Each screenshot is automatically saved to the cloud, for free; there is currently no option to save video in this way at this time.
+Each screenshot is automatically saved to the cloud, for free.

-[UPDATE: On June 21, 2016, Netatmo announced a software update to the Welcome mobile app that permits automatic saving of Welcome videos to the user's Dropbox account.
-There is no subscription free for this option.]
+On the Welcome mobile app, you can enable automatic saving of Welcome videos to the user's Dropbox account.
+There is no subscription fee for this option.

 Alert icons on the Welcome’s mobile app make sense, are appropriately colored (a green "running man" for motion), and are large enough for easy viewing on the fly.
 The Home and Away lists are easy to get to, and clearly alerted me to who was in my apartment, and when a specific person had last been seen.